 Which has the lower entry price, Mandarin Oriental Residences or Waldorf Astoria Residences Miami?

-Waldorf Astoria Residences Miami opens lower, from $1.2M for a lower-floor one-bedroom in the 100-story Downtown tower.
-Mandarin Oriental Residences starts at $3.5M for its Brickell Key building.
-Waldorf's range runs up to the $40M-plus Penthouse Collection.
+Waldorf Astoria Residences Miami opens lower, from about $1.2M for a lower-floor residence in the 100-story Downtown tower.
+The Residences at Mandarin Oriental start at $3.5M on Brickell Key.
+Mandarin has already logged $1.3 billion in sales, with two penthouses closing at $49.9 million each.

 Which delivers sooner?